Martini glass sign

-A large sign of a martini glass has been displayed seasonally in Portland, Oregon.
-The lighted display can be seen from a private residence in the Tualatin Mountains, sometimes called the Martini House.
+A large sign of a martini glass has been displayed seasonally in Portland, Oregon since the 1970s.
+The lighted display is located at a private residence in the Tualatin Mountains, sometimes called the Martini House.

 Description and history

 1970s–2012

 In 1976 or 1977, high school student Monty Meadows created the original "ramshackle" martini glass sign for his family's house on Southwest Buckingham Court in the Tualatin Mountains (also known as the Southwest Hills or West Hills).
 Copying a smaller version in the neighborhood, he used two-by-fours from a construction site and Christmas lights.
 The display was knocked over by wind.
 After his second, stronger sign also failed, he received assistance from his father Merritt "Bud" Meadows.
 The two continued to reinforce the display each year, adding additional lights and stronger aluminum piping, sometimes with help from other family members and friends.
 The sign was made of glass, metal and lights.
-In 2007, The Oregonian's Anna Griffin wrote, "Up close, the display seems surprisingly fragile: The martini glass is just a thin piece of tubing dotted with white bulbs.
-Four bigger bulbs --three green, one white --create the olive.
-The whole display stretches maybe 20 feet from top to bottom, nearly the same height as the unassuming --at least for this neighborhood --house it hangs on."
+In 2007, The Oregonian's Anna Griffin wrote, "Up close, the display seems surprisingly fragile: the martini glass is just a thin piece of tubing dotted with white bulbs.
+Four bigger bulbs—three green, one white—create the olive.
+The whole display stretches maybe 20 feet from top to bottom, nearly the same height as the unassuming—at least for this neighborhood—house it hangs on."

 When Monty's parents divorced in 1982, the sign was moved to a friend's house.
 However, the dentist who purchased the family's home requested the sign be returned.
 Gary Cooke made the sign taller and more visible by grouping lights closer and more consistent.
 He also added fog lights to improve the definition of the martini's olive.
 Cooke also constructed a red slash, which appears across the martini glass near closing time, as requested by Mothers Against Drunk Driving.